-Two school social workers will be available for teachers and students three full days each week through the Office of Catholic Charities at the Archdiocese of Indianapolis.
-One of the members of this staff will work with the students one on one and the other will be completing classroom visits and working on team building and social skills.
-They can also be helpful when available to discuss and investigate ways to handle issues students/classes may be experiencing such as bullying, peer pressure, growing pains, etc...
+We have one school social worker that is available for teachers and students two full days each week through the Office of Catholic Charities at the Archdiocese of Indianapolis.
+This staff member will work with the students one on one and the other will be completing classroom visits and working on team building and social skills.
+They can also be utilized when available to discuss and investigate ways to handle issues students/classes may be experiencing such as bullying, peer pressure, growing pains, etc.